wagnerjfr/mysql-innodb-cluster/README.md

 ```
 You can see that **mysql1** needs to have some of its configuration changed.

-The same can be done and observed when running:
+It not nocessary to run the commands below, but if you want to try, the same can be done and observed when running:
 ```
 dba.checkInstanceConfiguration("inno@mysql2:3306")
 ```